Kulturkampf: Effects and impact

-In the face of systematic defiance, the Bismarck government increased the penalties and its attacks, and were challenged in 1875 when a papal encyclical declared that the entire ecclesiastical legislation of Prussia was invalid, and threatened to excommunicate any Catholic who obeyed.
+In the face of systematic defiance, the Bismarck government increased the penalties and its attacks, and was challenged in 1875 when a papal encyclical declared that the entire ecclesiastical legislation of Prussia was invalid, and threatened to excommunicate any Catholic who obeyed.
 There was no violence, but the Catholics mobilized their support, set up numerous civic organizations, raised money to pay fines and rallied behind their church and the Center Party.
 To Bismarck's surprise, the Conservative Party — especially the Junkers from his own landowning class in East Prussia — sided with the Catholics.
 They were Protestants and did not like the Pope, but they had much in common with the Center Party.
 The Conservatives controlled their local schools and did not want bureaucrats from Berlin to take them over.
 They were hostile to the liberals, being fearful of free trade that would put them in competition with the United States and other grain exporters, and disliking their secular views.
 In the Prussian legislature, they sided with the Center Party on the school issue.
-Bismarck was livid, and he resigned the premiership of Prussia (while remaining Chancellor of the German Empire), telling an ally, "in domestic affairs I have lost the ground that is for me acceptable through the unpatriotic treason of the Conservative Party in the Catholic question."
+Bismarck was livid, and he resigned the premiership of Prussia (while remaining Chancellor of the German Empire), telling an ally, "In domestic affairs, I have lost the ground that is for me acceptable through the unpatriotic treason of the Conservative Party in the Catholic question."
 Indeed, many of Bismarck's conservative friends were in opposition.
 So too was Kaiser William I, who was King of Prussia; he was strongly opposed to the civil marriage component of the Kulturkampf.